Liverpool team news: Klopp confirms key 'doubt' after secret injury vs Chelsea

-Liverpool team news: Klopp confirms forward is a 'doubt' for Arsenal after suffering secret injury vs Chelsea
+Liverpool team news: Jurgen Klopp confirms forward is a 'doubt' for Arsenal after secret injury vs Chelsea

 Liverpool are set to take on Arsenal in what is a huge clash in the Premier League this weekend.